 There are some great resources available online that can help you understand Facebook ads as well as provide guidance on building your customers.

 Online platforms are a great way to get business too with companies advertising contracts for providers to bid on.

 Some brands are content with hundreds of followers on Twitter, some want millions.
 What they all want and need is good content keeping them ahead of their competitors.
 However, knowing what your competitors are up to is a time-consuming job, particularly if there are new competitors jumping out from nowhere on a regular basis.

 Research the ‘Twittersphere’ and produce reports on the regularity and content of posts from across their sector.
 If they want to generate more followers then look at who is following their competitors and get following them as well.

 Map out a month’s worth of content for your client allowing for emergencies and unforeseen events.
 Be sure to present this in a manner where you aren’t telling them what to do but highlighting that no one is doing this currently within their business – then make sure you check in regularly during the month to show the progress being made.

-With over 140,000 apps built, AppInstitute is the number one app building software for resellers.
-By using powerful software you can build high performance apps for businesses without writing a single line of code.
+With over 140,000 apps built, AppInstitute is the number one white label app builder.
+By using powerful software you can build high-performance apps for businesses without writing a single line of code.

 So if you are good at relationship building and working with businesses to solve problems then setting up a business building apps might be the perfect place to start.

-With access to sophisticated software, training, support and sales collateral you can have infrastructure in place very quickly.
+With access to sophisticated white label software, training, support, and sales collateral you can have an infrastructure in place very quickly.
 This allows you to go out and start building relationships and winning business.